Durham PreK Application Process

 Families do not need to bring their child to the application appointment.
 However, you are welcome to do so.
 We have a play space in our application office, or they can join you while you complete the application.
 Many families will sign-up for a developmental screening during their application time.
 This screening will be at a later date and you will be required to bring your child.

-Developmental screenings will be at the Durham Public Schools Staff Development Center, 2107 Hillandale Rd, Durham, NC 27705.
-Each appointment takes about 45 minutes.
-You will choose your appointment day and time at your application appointment.
+Developmental screenings will be held at the Durham Public Schools Staff Development Center at 2107 Hillandale Rd.
+OR at the Jim & Carolyn Hunt Child Care Resource Center at 1201 S. Briggs Ave.
+Each appointment takes about one hour from check-in to check-out.
+You will be able to select and reserve a screening appointment (from the available dates and times) at your application appointment.

 Durham PreK Site Information